RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Related Work

 \subsection{Reputaion and Blockchain}

-In traditional P2P network, it is common to leverage reputation as an incentive mechanism~\cite{xiong2004peertrust, zhou2007powertrust}.
-In the state-of-the-art literature in the blockchain area, CertChain\cite{chencertchain} proposed a Dependability-rank based consensus as well as an incentive mechanism that takes the economic benefits and misbehavior into consideration.
-However, their design is tailored for the certifying authorities (CA) but not for the scalability issue.
-RepuCoin~\cite{yurepucoin}, a non peer-reviewed work, tried to use reputation in the blockchain.
-They measured the reputation of the users based on their behaviours, and proposed a reputation-based weighting scheme consensus to overcome the computation cost in PoW.
-However, there are some critical defects in their system: (1) RepuCoin used a committee-based consensus that only rewards the keyblock miner and the consensus group, which leads to an unstable income for the participants.
-(2) Their reputation scores are based on the total amount of valid work over time.
-The cumulative reputation scores together with the committee-based consensus could result in a severe monopoly problem and double spending attacks if the high reputation users collude with each other.
-Moreover, it is difficult for the new validators to join the consensus group and get the reward.
-(3) Their system could be defeated if an attacker joins the system in the very beginning.
+In a traditional P2P network, it is common to leverage reputation as an incentive mechanism~\cite{xiong2004peertrust, zhou2007powertrust}.
+In recent years, the reputation concept has penetrated blockchain.
+CertChain~\cite{chencertchain} proposed a Dependability-rank based consensus and incentive mechanism, which takes economic benefits and misbehaviors into consideration.
+However, their design is tailored to certifying authorities (CA) but not to address the scalability issue.
+B-IoT~\cite{huang2019b} and PoT~\cite{bahri2019trust} both propose credit-based PoW systems to reduce the high computing cost of PoW.
+B-IoT~\cite{huang2019b} built on Directed Acyclic Graph(DAG), where valid transactions are possible to be falsely appended to parasite chains~\cite{wang2019sok}.
+PoT~\cite{bahri2019trust} generates the reputation based on the trust network that is reported by every node.
+However, to defend themselves from attacks, they assume a trust seeding where a set of trusted nodes are identified and the trust network evolves around it.
+RepuCoin~\cite{yu2019repucoin} tried to integrate reputation with blockchains.
+They proposed a reputation-based weighting scheme consensus to avoid high computation cost as in PoW.
+However, their reputation scores are based on the total amount of valid works from the very beginning of the chain without decay.
+It could result in a severe monopoly problem and double spending attacks if high reputation users collude with each other.
+Moreover, it is extremely difficult for new validators to join the consensus group and get the rewards.
+More seriously, their system could be defeated if an attacker joins in the very beginning.